chadhyatt/burpx/README.md

     	Path to the Burp Suite XML sitemap export to extract (default "sitemap.xml") -o string
     	Base directory for extracted sitemap (default ".")
+  -only-2xx
+    	Only extract responses that have a 2xx response status -only-get
+    	Only save responses from GET responses
 ```

 ## License